 '''

 ipfixSelectionProcessTable (8)

 +- ipfixSelectionProcessEntry (1)

 +- index (9) (ipfixMeteringProcessCacheId)

 +- index (1) (ipfixSelectionProcessIndex)

 +- index (1) (ipfixSelectionProcessSelectorIndex)

-| +- ipfixSelectionProcessSelectorFunction (3)
++- ipfixSelectionProcessSelectorFunction (3)

-| = ipfixSelectorFunctions.?.2.1.4
+= ipfixSelectorFunctions.?.2.1.4

 +- index (2) (ipfixSelectionProcessSelectorIndex)

 +- ipfixSelectionProcessSelectorFunction (3)

 = ipfixSelectorFunction (3)

 '''

-This means that for the ipfixMeteringProcessCacheId(9), a Selection Process with index 1 is created that applies two times the same function but with different parameter sets.
-First, the function MyFunc is applied with the parameters of the set with index 4 and the with the parameters of the set with index 1.
+This means that for the ipfixMeteringProcessCacheId(9), a Selection Process with index 1 is created that applies the same function two times but with different parameter sets.
+First, the function MyFunc is applied with the parameters of the set with index 4, and then with the parameters of the set with index 1.